tongwu-msft/azure-rest-api-specs/readme-csi/add-and-stage-overwrites.md

 ### Issue: I can't get anything to show for my overwrite.
 In fact, none of my overwrites seem to work for a given .md file, or they just stop at a certain point.

-**Extraneous colon character**
+**Extraneous (`:`) colon character**
-A common cause of this is due to a colon (`:`) being used in the overwrite text.
+A common cause of this is due to a colon being used in the overwrite text.
 This is because the overwrite file syntax uses the YAML format to express the name/value pairs, and YAML specifies a single colon per line to separate the overwrite name/value pair.

-For example, if you have a overwrite that looks like the following, the extraneous `:` in the description for the `api-version` parameter overwrite will cause an exception in the build and none of your overwrite will be applied to the final page/output.
+For example, if you have a overwrite that looks like the following, the extraneous `:` in the description for the `api-version` parameter overwrite will cause an exception in the build and none of your overwrites will be applied to the final page/output.

 ```
 ---